The Legislative Assembly

 A new legislature

-To an outsider unaware of earlier events, the French Revolution would have appeared to be drawing to a close.
-France’s transition from absolutist monarchy to constitutional government appeared complete.
+To an outsider unaware of earlier events, this moment may have appeared the end of the French Revolution.
+France’s transition from absolutist monarchy to constitutional government seemed complete.

-Idealistic politicians certainly viewed the handing of power to the Legislative Assembly with optimism.
-This transition gave the nation a fresh start from the rising tensions and violence of 1791.
-Many believed the king had finally accepted constitutional change and hoped his earlier intransigence would be forgotten.
+Consequently, some idealists viewed the handing of power to the Legislative Assembly with optimism, allowing the nation a fresh start from the rising tensions and violence of 1791.
+They believed the king had finally accepted constitutional change and hoped his earlier intransigence would be forgotten.

 Writing at the time, the Marquis de Ferrieres suggested that “the king and queen appear entirely in favour of the constitution – and they are wise to do so… The people are delirious.
 The king and queen are acclaimed the moment they appear.
 So, you see, everything points to a solid new order of affairs.”
 Other Monarchiens (constitutional monarchists) expressed sentiments that were equally as hopeful.